Category Archives: Plants & Seeds

 A tall annual phlox with two-tone pink blooms – blush pink petals with dark centres.
 Enjoy the delicately scented blooms in the garden or a vase indoors.
 FlowersJune-September, May-July.
 Height 40-50cm (16-20").

-Pansy Seeds – F1 Frizzle Sizzle Orange
+Pansy Seeds – F1 Frizzle Sizzle Raspberry

 Cucumber Seeds – Crocodile Cucumber (Bush Champion)